HISTORY OF CAROL OF THE BELLS: FROM A UKRAINIAN FOLK SONG

 In March 1917, the Russian Romanov dynasty, which had ruled part of Ukraine, fell.
 For a short time, an independent Ukrainian state was declared in 1918.
 See my articles: History of Ukraine.

-Then the choir went to ten European countries over three years, then to North and South America.
+Then, the choir went to ten European countries and North and South America over three years.
 But Shchedryk was the standout “hit” from their repertoire.
 It was universally loved.

 “Schedryk is one of the most beautiful songs of the program.” — Punch Magazine